 Because the easiest place to recruit talent from is within your own organization

-With a rising Talent Crunch and lack of external talent to fill critical company roles, identifying your high potentials, rising stars and emerging leaders is a powerful talent acquisition strategy.
+With the current Talent Crunch in the U.S. and a lack of external talent to fill critical company roles, identifying high potentials, rising stars and emerging leaders is a powerful talent acquisition strategy.
 Investing in talent development produces a pipeline of high quality talent for critical roles at a lower cost than competing for already built external talent.

 Because Talent Development broadens your external talent pool and enhances your employer brand